antistereov/server-config/README.md

 ### SSL Certificates

 Nginx Proxy Manger automatically generates certificates based on your configuration.
-These certificates will be saved in the external volume `letsencrypt-data`.
+These certificates will be saved in the external volume `letsencrypt_data`.
 If you need these certificates in another container just mount this volume to `/etc/letsencrypt` inside the container.

 ## Monitoring